Scriptural reasoning: Developments

 Scriptural Reasoning began as an academic practice and expanded rapidly in academic circles.
 SR scholars formed an "additional meeting group" at the American Academy of Religion which later became the official Scriptural Reasoning Program Unit.

 They began a Scriptural Reasoning Theory Group at Cambridge University, in partnership with the Cambridge Interfaith Program.
 It was renamed the Scriptural Reasoning in the University group in 2007 and continued meeting through 2020.)
 This group focused on applying Scriptural Reasoning in academia and producing original scholarship about SR. Out of this group emerged the Scripture & Violence Project, which has published academic work on the relationship between violence and the Abrahamic scriptures and makes available resources for laypeople to engage with these issues.

-Other academic developments of SR include a Scriptural Reasoning project at the Center for Theological Inquiry in Princeton, which examined SR and the history of medieval scriptural commentaries; the Scriptures in Dialogue project founded by Leo Baeck College; and the SR Oxford group of the Scriptural Reasoning Society ("Oxford School") founded by the Interfaith Alliance UK.
+Other academic developments of SR include a Scriptural Reasoning project at the Center of Theological Inquiry in Princeton, which examined SR and the history of medieval scriptural commentaries; the Scriptures in Dialogue project founded by Leo Baeck College; and the SR Oxford group of the Scriptural Reasoning Society ("Oxford School") founded by the Interfaith Alliance UK.

 Scriptural Reasoning has also become a "civic practice" in the community, examples of which include the Central Virginia Scriptural Reasoning Group sponsored by Eastern Mennonite University, at St Ethelburga's Centre for Reconciliation and Peace at St Ethelburga's Bishopsgate, the SR Camden and SR Westminster groups of the Scriptural Reasoning Society sponsored by Camden Faith Communities Partnership, Liberal Judaism (United Kingdom) and different places of worship in London.

 Civic developments from Scriptural Reasoning carrying different names, include the Faith and Citizenship programme of London Metropolitan University, and the Three Faiths Forum, which develops modes of scriptural study for young people in schools and local communities.

 One early fruit of Scriptural Reasoning was Dabru Emet, a document on Jewish-Christian relations published in 2000 in The New York Times.
-This document, authored by four Jewish scholars--Peter Ochs, David Novak, Tikva Frymer-Kensky, and Michael Singer--and signed by over 200 rabbis and scholars from most strands of Judaism, aimed to lay the groundwork for more sympathetic and productive engagement between Judaism and Christianity.
+This document, authored by four Jewish scholars — Peter Ochs, David Novak, Tikva Frymer-Kensky, and Michael Singer — and signed by over 200 rabbis and scholars from most strands of Judaism, aimed to lay the groundwork for more sympathetic and productive engagement between Judaism and Christianity.

 In 2007, independent Islamic authorities in London issued a fatwa advising Muslims about participation in the practice of Scriptural Reasoning.

 The Rose Castle Foundation was founded in 2014 to equip leaders for peace and reconciliation work between the Abrahamic religions, with Scriptural Reasoning being central to its training.
 The Rose Castle Foundation also maintains a database of SR groups around the world.